Founding attorney, Mike Dible

 I knew from a very young age that I wanted to be an lawyer.
 I grew up in a small town where people believe in hard work and business done on a handshake basis.
 I began working at twelve-years-old in a variety of jobs, including farming and construction, and worked my way through high school and college.
 I left my home state after graduating college to obtain my law degree at Notre Dame.
 Along the way, I've had the pleasure of meeting a large variety of people from all walks of life, and I enjoy interacting with people from many different backgrounds.

 I decided to enter the legal profession because I noticed that many people that I cared about were not getting treated fairly from the companies they were counting on to look after them.
 I wanted to be someone who understood how the system functioned, so I could help people to not get taken advantage of and to get treated fairly.

 Defining moments in my career:

 I spent some time as an insurance defense attorney, and I learned a lot about how insurance companies minimize the human aspect of personal injury cases, which was very upsetting to me and lead me to change the side that I was fighting on.
-However, my time working for the insurance companies was invaluable to me in becoming a skillful Plaintiff's attorney.
-It was very instructive regarding knowing what strategies insurance companies will use against my clients.
+However, my time working for the insurance companies was invaluable to me in becoming a skillful Plaintiff's attorney, as it helped me to become very knowledgeable regarding what strategies insurance companies will use against my clients.
 I strive to know each and every one of my clients and every aspect of his or her case, so I can help a jury to see my client as a PERSON, not as a claim, the way the insurance companies want to present you.